2025 Liga Futebol Timor-Leste

-The 2025 Liga Futebol Timor-Leste season, is the third season under the title of the Liga Futebol Timor-Leste, the seventh season consisting of two divisions, and the tenth season overall.

-The winner of the competition is set to gain a qualification place for the AFC Challenge League, provided the winning team gains an appropriate AFC license.
+The 2025 Liga Futebol Timor-Leste is the third season under the title of the Liga Futebol Timor-Leste, and the tenth season overall.
+The winner of the highest division is set to gain a qualification for the AFC Challenge League.

-Each competiting team in the highest division is set to receive $30,000 as payment for entering the competition, while second division clubs are set to receive $5,000.
-Prize money for the competition consists of a $25,000 prize for the highest division champion and $5,000 for the runner-up, while the second division champion will receive $15,000.
+Each competing team in the highest division is set to receive $30,000 as payment for entering the competition, while second division clubs are set to receive $5,000.
+Prize money for the competition consists of a $25,000 for the highest division champion and $5,000 for the runner-up, while the second division champion will receive $15,000.